sigp/solidity-security-blog/README.md

             return address(keccak256(0xd6, 0x94, this, 0x80));
         }
         return address(keccak256(0xd6, 0x94, this, nonce));
-// Need to implement rlp encoding properly for full range of nonces
+    // need to implement rlp encoding properly for a full range of nonces }
-    }

     // increment the contract nonce or retrieve ether from a hidden/key-less account